How to makeover an existing fireplace to look like stone using a product called AirStone.

 The House in my Reality – has a brick fireplace.
 I am doing a DIY Fireplace Makeover.

 I gave it a semi-makeover about 8 years ago by painting it white.

-Back in April I was in Lowes – like I am what seems like everyday and saw a display for a new product called AirStone – OMG!!!
+While at Lowes I saw a display for a new product called AirStone – OMG!!!
 I got so excited and had to learn more.